Best Amazon Prime Day 2018 deals: Phones, cases, accessories and more

-Amazon Prime Day has already started!
-On Monday, e-commerce giant Amazon posted some great deals on phones, cases and other accessories, which are still continuing today.
-These deals will end on Tuesday at 11:59 p.m.
+Amazon Prime Day is still in full effect.
+On Monday, Amazon posted some great deals on phones, cases and other accessories, most of which run through today.
+These deals will end tonight at 11:59 p.m.
 PT (Wednesday, 2:59 a.m.
 ET).
-Be sure to check back on this post for the rest of today, as we will be updating it with new deals as we find them.
+Be sure to keep a close eye on this post for the rest of today, as we will be updating it with new deals as we find them.
 Also, read our overview of the Prime Day deals from every product category.
 Good luck out there!

 Note that CNET may get a share of revenue from the sale of the products featured on this page.